 Prior to your project inspection, you need to order project certification labels.
 To do this, all you have to do is complete the online form and pay the certification fee.
 You may also opt for the printable form.

-AWI certification has many benefits.
-For starters, it’s a seal of credibility which shows that a project has complied with the best practices in the industry.
-These best practices are formalized in the AWI Standards and Architectural Woodwork Standards (AWS), and gives your clients peace of mind that they’re working with a quality-assured company.
+QCP certification has many benefits.
+For starters, it’s a seal of credibility that shows a project has complied with the best practices in the industry.
+These best practices are formalized in the AWI Standards and give your clients peace of mind that they’re working with a quality-assured company.

-For woodworkers, AWI certification means you’ll be able to grow a loyal client base and facilitate a continuous workflow.
+For woodworkers, QCP certification means you’ll be able to grow a loyal client base and facilitate a continuous workflow.

 QCP-licenced woodworkers have the competitive advantage when working on projects.
 This is because, when a project is QCP-certified, it highlights conformance to the stringent requirements of the AWI Standards and/or Architectural Woodwork Standards.
 This is particularly beneficial for clients because it goes without saying that the project is using the highest quality materials and adhering to best industry practices.